Softomate Solutions logoSoftomate Solutions logo

 What an AI Chatbot Handles for UK Independent Schools

-Understanding which enquiry types are suitable for AI automation services and which must remain with human staff is the foundation of a well-designed independent school chatbot.
+Understanding which enquiry types are suitable for AI automation and which must remain with human staff is the foundation of a well-designed independent school chatbot.
 The table below maps the admissions and parent communication workflow to AI-suitable and human-required categories, along with the relevant GDPR and safeguarding considerations for each.

 Enquiry or TaskAI Chatbot Handles?Notes and Compliance Flags